Daniel15/NamedRegExp/README.md

 NamedRegExp
 ===========

-This is a very simple and tiny JavaScript library to add [named capturing groups](http://www.regular-expressions.info/named.html) to JavaScript's RegExp object.
+This is a very simple and tiny JavaScript library to add support for [named capturing groups](http://www.regular-expressions.info/named.html) to JavaScript's RegExp object.
 It does this by exposing a new class called `NamedRegExp` that inherits functionality from the native RegExp object and adds additional functionality.